How to Find the Right Drugstore Foundation in Harsh AF LightingMarch 02, 2020

 Drugstore Foundation Tip #3: Consider Your Skin Type

 "Another huge thing to consider when picking out foundation is your skin type, not just your skin tone," explains Sir John.
 "This will be a major deciding factor in choosing the foundation that suits you best.
-How the foundation dries — matte, luminous, etc. — will affect different skin types.
+How the foundation dries (matte, luminous, etc.) will affect different skin types.
 If you are oily, lean toward a matte finish.
 If you have dry skin, lean toward a hydrating, luminescent formula."
-A few of our favorite drugstore options include the Maybelline New York Fit Me Matte & Poreless Foundation for oily skin and NYX Professional Makeup Born To Glow!
-Naturally Radiant Foundation for drier complexions.
-These fan-favorite formulas are sure to take your makeup look to the next level.
+A few of our favorite drugstore options include the Maybelline New York Dream Radiant Urban Foundation and the L’Oréal Paris Age Perfect Radiant Serum Foundation for a dewy finish and the NYX Professional Makeup Can’t Stop Won’t Stop Full Coverage Foundation or the Urban Decay Stay Naked Foundation for a matte finish.
+These formulas are sure to take your makeup look to the next level.

 Drugstore Foundation Tip #4: Err on the Dark Side